Mandala Airlines Flight 091: Response

 In response to the death of Senator Abdul Halim, the Indonesian Regional Representative Council declared 3 days of mourning.
 The Indonesian flag in the building of the People's Consultative Assembly was flown at half-mast.
 To honor the victims of the crash, a minute's silence was observed by the Indonesian House of Representatives.
 The North Sumatra provincial government also declared 3 days of mourning and ordered flags to be flown at half-mast throughout the province.
-Meanwhile, Indonesian President Soesilo Bambang Yudhoyono immediately asked the Indonesian Ministry of Transportation to investigate the crash.
+Meanwhile, President Yudhoyono immediately asked the Indonesian Ministry of Transportation to investigate the crash.
 He postponed the national Indonesian governors meeting in Jakarta and decided to visit the crash site.
 He later attended the funeral of North Sumatran Governor Rizal Nurdin.

 Members of the 5th Commission of the Indonesian People's Representative Council, responsible for transportation in Indonesia, announced it would summon the then-Indonesian Minister of Transportation Hatta Rajasa and representatives from Mandala Airlines in response to the crash.
 Speaker of the 5th Commission, Sofyan Mille, also asked the Indonesian government to regulate low-cost carriers in Indonesia in order to prevent "cost-cutting".

 In the following days, the Indonesian Ministry of Transportation conducted a "special check" on multiple Boeing 737-200s from various domestic airliners at Soekarno-Hatta International Airport.
 The check resulted in the grounding of four Boeing 737-200s as officials reported several maintenance issues with the aircraft.
 The aircraft were grounded indefinitely until the operators resolved the issues.

 The Indonesian Ministry of Home Affairs appointed then-deputy governor of North Sumatra Rudolf Pardede as the acting governor of North Sumatra.
 This decision, however, was met with opposition from members of several parties due to alleged falsified academic certificate.
 Party members even threatened to walk out from every meetings attended by Pardede in the future.
 North Sumatran students also held a demonstration to protest the decision.
 This sparked a political crisis in North Sumatra which lasted until the next year.
 Pardede was subsequently inaugurated as the governor of North Sumatra in March 2006.

 Mandala Airlines stated that they would fly relatives of the victims to Medan using two aircraft from their fleet.
 They later stated that a 7-day tahlil would be held at the airlines' main headquarters in Jakarta.
 Indonesian state-owned insurance company, Jasa Raharja, announced that relatives of each person killed in the accident would receive 50 million rupiah compensation and those who were injured would receive 25 million rupiah.
 Vice President Jusuf Kalla reassured families that each victims would be compensated by the state.

 One day after the crash, officials stated that they had not been able to identify 60 dead bodies and that a mass grave would be dug.
 The mass grave was dug at the same location where victims of Garuda Indonesia Flight 152 and 1979 Garuda Fokker F28 crash were buried.
 The mass funeral was held on 7 September and the procession was led by Abdillah, the mayor of Medan.